microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 ### Training View

 The `TrainingView` will be used to train the model on the user's voice.
-First, it wil promt the user to record `kNumRecordings` of their voice.
+First, it wil prompt the user to record `kNumRecordings` of their voice.
 Then, it will train the model on the user's voice and some pre-recorded audio data.
 Finally, it will export the trained model for inference purposes.

 ```swift
 import SwiftUI